 Pregnancy Weight Gain is Normal

-While you may be striving for a belly only pregnancy, it’s important to understand that gaining weight during your pregnancy is completely normal.
+While the expectant mother may be striving for a belly only pregnancy, it’s important to understand that gaining weight during your pregnancy is completely normal.

-In fact, you need to gain weight during your pregnancy.
+In fact, you need to gain weight during your pregnancy and you may even get stretch marks.
 Most of this weight is excess fluid in your body that is needed to support the baby’s circulation, placenta and amniotic fluid.

 So the first thing you should do when you become pregnant, especially if you want a belly only pregnancy, is to do away with the need to diet, count calories and watch the scale like a hawk.

 Also, pay attention to other pregnancy symptoms like morning sickness as you may lose weight initially.